Institutions of society examples. Social institution: concept, types, functions

 1. The concept of a social institution

-Social institutions are sustainable forms of organization and regulation public life.
-They can be defined as a set of roles and statuses designed to meet certain social needs.
+Social institutions - sustainable forms of organization and regulation public life.
+They can be defined as a set of roles and statuses designed to satisfy certain social needs.

-The term "social institution" in sociology, as well as in everyday language or in other humanities, has several meanings.
-The combination of these values can be reduced to four main ones:
+The term “social institution”, both in sociology and in everyday language or in other humanities, has several meanings.
+The totality of these values can be reduced to four main ones:

-1) a certain group of persons called to perform tasks that are important for living together;
+1) a certain group of persons called to perform matters important for living together;

 2) certain organizational forms a set of functions performed by some members on behalf of the entire group;

-3) a set of material institutions and means of activity that allow certain authorized individuals to perform public impersonal functions aimed at satisfying the needs or regulating the behavior of group members;
+3) a set of material institutions and means of activity that allow some authorized individuals to perform public impersonal functions aimed at satisfying the needs or regulating the behavior of group members;

-4) some social roles that are especially important for the group are sometimes called institutions.
-For example, when we say that a school is a social institution, then by this we can mean a group of people working in a school.
-In another sense, the organizational forms of the functions performed by the school; in the third sense, the most important for the school as an institution will be the institutions and means that it has at its disposal in order to fulfill the functions entrusted to it by the group, and finally, in the fourth sense, we will call the social role of the teacher an institution.
-Therefore, we can talk about different ways of defining social institutions: material, formal and functional.
-In all these approaches, however, we can highlight certain common elements, which form the main component of the social institution.
+4) sometimes institutions are called certain social roles that are especially important for the group.
+For example, when we say that a school is a social institution, then by this we can mean a group of people working in the school.
+In another meaning - organizational forms of functions performed by the school; in the third meaning, the most important for the school as an institution will be the institutions and means that it has to perform the functions assigned to it by the group, and finally, in the fourth meaning, we will call the social role of the teacher an institution.
+Consequently, we can talk about different ways of defining social institutions: material, formal and functional.
+In all these approaches we can, however, highlight certain common elements, which form the main component of a social institution.

 2. Types of social institutions